aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changlog ###

+#### 0.99.12 ####
+- Fix Bug: Mapping is wrong, when master event is not first event in CalDAV resource.
+- Fix logging issue
+- Fix recurrence from Outlook for last weekday in month

 #### 0.99.10 ####
 - Fetch Etag from server, if it is not included in an update response.